naturalis/Galaxy-Installation/README.md

 </pre>
 If running: [Stop Galaxy](#Stop-Galaxy)
 <pre>
-reboot                                           # check if the volume mounts at startup
+sudo reboot                                      # check if the volume mounts at startup
 </pre>

 ## Use volume for Galaxy data